GIMMworks/GIMMWorks-Public-Documentation/README.md

 # GIMMWorks-Public-Documentation

-A public Wiki for all of the GIMMWorks' processes documentation meant to be shared with the entirety of GIMM.
+A public wiki to serve as a centralized hub for all GIMMWorks' processes and documentation.
+This resource includes comprehensive guides and is designed to be accessible to the entire GIMM community, fostering collaboration and knowledge sharing.